ampotos/dynStruct/README.md

 On this view you have the information about the structure, the members of the structure and the list of blocks which are instances of this structure.
 You can edit the members of the structure and the list of blocks associated with this structure.

-There is also a detailed view for each member with the list of access made to this member on each block associated with the structure.
+There is also a detailed view for each member with the list of accesses made to this member on each block associated with the structure.
 ![member detailed view] (http://i.imgur.com/G5Y2DgQ.png)

 A member can be an inner structure, an array, an array of structure or a simple member (everything which don't match with the previous categories).
 Union and bitfield are not actually handle by dynStruct.